AkshitSanchala/Autonomous_UAV/README.md

     -   **Cohesion**: It calculates the average position of its neighbors (the center of the local flock) and creates a force to move toward it.
 -   **Applies Forces**: These three forces are scaled by their respective weights (`SEPARATION_WEIGHT`, `ALIGNMENT_WEIGHT`, `COHESION_WEIGHT`) and applied to the drone's acceleration.

+### 3. Boid Rule Weights

+The behavior of the swarm is highly sensitive to the weights assigned to the three boid rules.
+There are no "correct" values, as the ideal weights depend on the desired emergent behavior.
+However, here is a general guide to their ranges and effects:

+-   **`COHESION_WEIGHT`**: Typically a small value (e.g., `0.01` - `0.1`).
+    -   **Too low**: The swarm will be loosely gathered and may break apart.
+    -   **Too high**: The swarm will collapse into a tight, ball-like cluster.

+-   **`ALIGNMENT_WEIGHT`**: Usually the most influential weight (e.g., `0.1` - `0.5`).
+    -   **Too low**: Drones will not form a cohesive direction and will appear disorganized.
+    -   **Too high**: The swarm will move rigidly, like a single unit, with little individual variation.

+-   **`SEPARATION_WEIGHT`**: This weight is often very small, as it can easily overpower the others (e.g., `0.001` - `0.01`).
+    -   **Too low**: Drones will not avoid each other effectively and may overlap.
+    -   **Too high**: The swarm will be pushed apart and may disperse entirely.

+Finding the right balance between these weights is key to achieving the desired flocking behavior.

 ### 2. Simulation Enhancements

 We've added several features to create a more advanced and visually intuitive simulation: